Topp-Roots-Lab/3d-root-crown-analysis-pipeline/IMPLEMENTATION.md

 ### TotalLength

-Count of voxels that represent a skeleton of the root system.
+Count of voxels that represent a skeleton of the root system (i.e., skeleton model).
 Implemented by [Gia3D].

 ```text
 Input: A set of voxels, I, containing each voxel's respective coordinates in the skeleton.